Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 Now with our enhanced workflow, we can continue to implement the final details necessary for our JIT compiler be 100% compatible with our basic interpreter.
-For that we need to retry the read/write syscall until all bytes are written, check if any of the calls return an error and return to the runtime, and check if reach the end-of-file of the stdin and fallback to the value 0.
+For that we need to retry the read/write syscall until all bytes are written, check if any of the calls return an error and return it to the Rust code, and check if the stdin reached the end-of-file and fallback to the value 0.

 That is a lot of code to be implemented in assembly.
 But thankfully we not need to!
 We can instead implement every thing in Rust (minus the return of the